 PowerBlocks Pros And Cons

-My initial concern about the PowerBlocks was that when you grip the handle, your wrists are completely surrounded by other parts of the dumbbell structure.
+My initial concern about the PowerBlock adjustable dumbbells was that when you grip the handle, your wrists are completely surrounded by other parts of the dumbbell structure.
 However, there seems to be plenty of space to allow for some wrist movement.

-What I like most about the Powerblocks is changing weights.
+But what I like most about the Powerblock dumbbells is the ease in changing weights.
 Once you get used to the color chart for selecting the correct plates, it should take you less than 5 seconds to change the weights.

-One thing you want to make sure with any home gym equipment is that it’s solid and durable .
+One thing you want to make sure with any home gym or fitness equipment is that it’s solid and durable .

-This used to be a problem with adjustable dumbbells.
-But after some extensive testing on the PowerBlocks and reading hundreds of reviews, they don’t seem loose or clanky.
+This is one of the most common problems with adjustable dumbbells.
+But after some extensive testing on the PowerBlock and reading hundreds of reviews, they don’t seem loose or clanky.

 Depending on your strength and fitness levels, you have the flexibility to order different weight range sets.
 At the lightest setting, they all start at 5 lbs.
-But you then have the choice of 50, 70, or 90 lbs for maximum weight.
+But you then have the choice of 50, 70, or 90 lbs for heavier weights.